steveam1/customer-churn-nlp/README.md

 - **Focus on "customer service"**: Attention links these business-critical words together
 - **Contextual understanding**: The diagonal pattern shows the model processes tokens in sequence, understanding their combined impact

-**This demonstrates the model doesn't just count keywords—it understands how words relate to create meaning.** The concentrated attention on negative sentiment indicators validates the model learns genuine linguistic patterns.
+**This demonstrates the model doesn't just count keywords but it understands how words relate to create meaning.** The concentrated attention on negative sentiment indicators validates the model learns genuine linguistic patterns.

 ### SHAP Token Attribution